Parks, Gardens and Zoos • History • Nature

 The Project

-The Hump Ridge track is located in the town of Tuatapere in New Zealand’s southernmost region of Southland.
-It is a site of great historic, cultural, and environmental importance.
+Hump Ridge is near the small town of Tuatapere in New Zealand’s southwesternmost corner.
+It is an area of great historic, cultural, and environmental significance.

-This environment down at the edge of the world is largely inaccessible and covered in dense native bush, home to many native flora and fauna species.
-Before the Port Craig Mill was opened in 1928, the area was traversed by Māori during māhika kai due to the abundance of kai moana and birdlife.
+The environment down here at the edge of the world is harsh.
+The area has no roads and and is covered in dense native bush, home to many species of native flora and fauna.
+For many centuries, the area was traversed by Māori as part of māhika kai (journeys for resources), drawn by the abundance of kai moana and birdlife.
+In the 1920s, a sawmilling town was created at Port Craig, but it closed after only a few years.

-The track was conceived by the Tuatapere community in the 80s to bring around local jobs and tourists to the area after the timber industry in Southland collapsed and the timber mills were shut down.
+The track was created by the Tuatapere community in the 1980s to bring tourists to the area and create jobs, after local timber mills were shut down.
 The Tuatapere Charitable Trust, made up of local volunteers, built the track in 1988, opened it to the public in 2001, and continues to maintain it to this day.

 3D bronze map with patina at the start of the track.

-The Hump Ridge Great Walk incorporates many different stories and themes related to the history of the land and the various conservation efforts being made to protect and preserve it.
-The overall experience therefore provides insights into the past while also demonstrating actions being taken for the future.
-The connectedness of people, animals, and the land is therefore a prominent aspect of the experience and the interpretation will encourage visitors to reflect on this throughout their journey.
+The Hump Ridge Great Walk is an opportunity to tell many different stories about the land and the various conservation efforts to protect and preserve it - insights into the past and actions for the future.
+The connectedness of people, plants, animals, and the land is a theme of the experience.
+The interpretation encourages visitors to reflect on this throughout their journey.

 Waiting for the helicopter ride up to Hump Ridge!